MrJPGames/PSP-2048-Lua-Port/README.md

 It Has custom ICON0 and PIC1 in XMB.<br>
 Works with both <b>OFW</b> and <b>CFW</b> PSP's (<b>All</b> PSP models)<br>

-Created by Gabriele Cirulli.
+Original 2048 Created by Gabriele Cirulli.
 Based on 1024 by Veewo Studio and conceptually similar to Threes by Asher Vollmer.
+Port by Jasper Peters.

 Instalation:<br>